eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 # Eclipse BIRT
-Introduction to use the specialist user properties of the ExcelEmitter.
+Introduction to use the specialized user properties of the ExcelEmitter.

 ## Reason
-The ExelEmitter provides a set of specialist user properties to optimize the excel output according of the reporting based requirements.
+The ExelEmitter provides a set of specialized user properties to optimize the excel output according of the reporting based requirements.

 Each of the user properties starts with the master prefix "ExcelEmitter".